Chance Gray

 2018-2021

 Making and selling greeting cards is a prevalent part of prison life.
 Those with support on the outside will often trade the commissary they buy for handmade cards.
-This provides imprisoned artists with access to commissary items and in turn people on the outside receive handmade art in appreciation of their support.
-While incarcerated themself, Chance participated in this economy of care and support.
-Once released, they continued to make and sell greeting cards to promote economies of care and undermine the systems that challenge them.
+This provides imprisoned artists with access to commissary items, and in turn, people on the outside receive handmade art in appreciation of their support.
+While incarcerated themself, I participated in this economy of care and support.
+Once released, I continued to make and sell greeting cards to promote economies of care and undermine the systems that challenge them.

 The National Bailout Collective continues to do powerful work to support people impacted by imprisonment.
 To support their work click here.

-Chance continues to sell greeting cards to support themself and may be purchased in The Shop.
+I continues to sell greeting cards to support myself and may be purchased in The Shop.

 Inside Outside Postcard Art Exchange